 - Traveling around the farm: vehicles are welcome on the roads but NEVER on the grass.
 There is no driving around the farm; use your feet OR a scooter, gofl cart or a bicycle but no motorized vehicles on the farm.

 - Off loading and Lodging: upon arrival, you will offload your gear and then relocate your trailers to another area of the farm.
 A few of you inquired about staying in your trailers; we do not offer hookups; if you are fully self contained, you may stay in your rigs but please note that the trailers are not parked at the stables.
-Lorraine and Cindy need to know who is planning to reside in their trailers please before you arrive-thanks.
-Upon arrival, Cindy, Lorraine and Pat ( maybe Michele too ) will greet and assist you with your specific stall assignment and orientation to the stabling area.
+Cindy needs to know who is planning to reside in their trailers please before you arrive-thanks.
+Upon arrival, Cindy, Pat ( maybe Michele too ) will greet and assist you with your specific stall assignment and orientation to the stabling area.
 TRAILER Access is only via the main road and NOT thru the property.

 - Bedding and Shavings: The temporaries (standard issue type stalls) are set up on grass.
 No bedding is supplied.
 You can pre-order bedding ($9/bag) via Email ([email protected]) or call/text 443 744 2468 which will be delivered to your stall prior to your arrival IF we have received your payment in advance; if not, they will be delivered upon payment.
 Discuss and confirm all payment options with Rob.
 Otherwise, plan to bring your bedding, plus wheelbarrow, hay, feed, muck equipment, buckets, hooks, baling twine and so on.
 You can also purchase bedding while here from Rob when here on site.